 - Pentesting is a simulated hacker attack by a third (ethical) party to find vulnerabilities.
 These vulnerabilities can be technical, like misconfigured or outdated databases, weak passwords, or DDOS-protection, but also organizational, when social engineering, for example, a phishing attack is conducted within this.
 Besides additional modules like social engineering, pentests differ in the scope and information the attackers receive, ranging from purely external without prior knowledge to internal attacks behind the firm’s firewall.

 - Security Information and Event Management (SIEM) Software

 - SIEM is used to continuously scan the logs of the company’s endpoints and provide real-time insights into suspicious and correlated behavior.

 - A SOC manages the operational day-to-day cyber security business of large organizations.
 Often based on the input of SIEMs and monitoring tools, a SOC is manned by cyber security professionals that continuously monitor the IT landscape for aberrations of normal operations.
 Besides ringing the alarm and coordinating the incident response in minor cases, the SOC usually takes over the overall management of major cyber security incidents.

 - Governance, Risk, and Compliance (GRC) Tools

 - GRC-Tools are used especially by large organizations to be compliant with regulatory requirements, facilitate continuous risk analysis and management, and provide the basis for annual audits.
-IT risks are usually addressed in the GRC-framework by business and IT service continuity continuity management (BCM & ITSCM) modules.
-These modules gurantee that during and in the aftermath of a cyber incident IT-assets have a sensible recovery sequence in place that, according to beforehand defined recovery time and point objectives, explicitly takes the inter- and intradependencies between IT-assets and systems into account.
+IT risks are usually addressed in the GRC-framework by business and IT service continuity management (BCM & ITSCM) modules.
+These modules guarantee that during and in the aftermath of a cyber incident IT assets have a sensible recovery sequence in place that, according to beforehand defined recovery time and point objectives, explicitly take the inter-and interdependencies between IT assets and systems into account.

 - Information Security Controls